siwi618/Polygence_project_VisionAnalysis-EmbeddedSystem/lab_notes.md

 ## Results compared to Run_1

-It's seem that the validation accuracy of
+It's seem that the validation accuracy of CNN returned to normal (from 1 to 0.9189).
+However, the overall accuracy of MobileNet is still lower than that of CNN